 Eligibility and how to apply for free school meals

-- Since September 2014, all pupils in reception, year 1 or year 2 are automatically entitled to a school meal under the Government's Universal Free Meals policy.
+- All pupils in reception, year 1 or year 2 are automatically entitled to a school meal under the Government's Universal Free Meals policy

 - If your child is in any of those school years and you think you meet the criteria, we recommend that you still apply.
 This will mean your child's school does not miss out on important funding to support your child (pupil premium).
 It may also mean your child will continue to receive free meals after the end of year 2